 where $\la_P$ is the scale of the connection on $S^4$ being spliced in at $x_P\in X$.
 The crude splicing map is defined instead by replacing the background pair $(A_0,\Phi_0)$ with the background pair $\bTheta_{\sP}(A_0,\Phi_0,\by)$ constructed in Lemma \ref{lem:CompatibleFlattening}.
-Thus, the background pair is flattened on balls whose radius does not depend on the scale of the connections on $S^4$.
+Hence, the background pair is flattened over balls whose radius does not depend on the scale of the connections over $S^4$. \end{enumerate}